 For yellow fever, you simply need to be vaccinated 10 days before entering an infected zone.
-This vaccination is mandatory to visit certain areas of the Amazon.
-A vaccination card is required for all travelers coming from a South American or African country infected by yellow fever upon entry into Brazil, the absence of which will lead to the refusal of entry into Brazil.
+This vaccination is mandatory to visit certain parts of the Amazon.
+A vaccination card is required for all travelers coming from a South American or African country infected by yellow fever upon entry.
+Inability to produce this card will lead to refusal of entry into Brazil.

-Dengue fever is transmitted by the Aedes mosquito, easy to recognize with its black and white legs.
-There is no specific treatment for this disease and doctors just tend to treat the symptoms: fever, red blotches and fatigue for 2 to 3 weeks.
+Dengue fever is transmitted by the Aedes mosquito, easily recognizable with its black and white legs.
+There is no specific treatment for this disease and doctors tend to treat the symptoms: fever, red blotches and fatigue for 2 to 3 weeks.

 Malaria is especially present in the Amazon.
-Again, not much can be done in prevention, apart from avoiding mosquito bites.
-You can take a preventive treatment, although it is not 100% effective, and that some people react badly to and it brings other complications.
-You should discuss this with your doctor but treatment is quite intense for a short stay.
+Again, the only prevention is avoiding mosquito bites.
+You can take a preventive treatment, although it is not 100% effective, and some people report side effects which bring other complications.
+You should discuss this with your doctor but this treatment can prove intense for a short stay.

-Arriving with the football World cup in 2014, Zika virus is transmitted by the same mosquito that carries dengue fever.
-Relatively benign, it only triggers symptoms in one person out of five; these are similar to those of dengue fever.
+Arriving with the football World cup in 2014, zika virus is transmitted by the same mosquito that carries dengue fever.
+Relatively benign, it only triggers symptoms in one person out of five; also similar to dengue.
 However, a possible correlation between microcephaly of newborn babies and their mothers and sexual contamination has been established.
 So one must be cautious, but following a major national mobilization, an eradication campaign has been launched and is having a positive effect.

 Chemists / Drugstores